AI Photo Has No Film Grain: 5 Fixes for a Real Analog Look

 4. Post-pipeline upscaler smooths grain

 ESRGAN, 4x-UltraSharp, and especially SwinIR_4x aggressively smooth grain when upscaling.
-They were trained on clean datasets and treat grain as noise to remove.
+They were trained to treat grain as noise to remove.
+Diffusion-based restorers like SUPIR can hallucinate their own smooth texture over real grain too.

 How to spot it: pre-upscale image has grain, post-upscale does not.